jaffamonkey/current-blog/content/resume/cv.md

 * Leading teams in adopting quality as part of way of working.
 * Mentoring less experienced testers in test engineering.
 * Ensuring testing process in line with Development and DevOps.
-* Involving business more directly with quality process.
+* Involving the business more directly with quality process.
 * Proactively promoting quality as means to measure success.
 * Improving quality in CI and CD.
 * Introducing non-functional testing as standard practice.